jayasanka-sack/openmrs-distro-referenceapplication/README.md

 naming by Alloy, so upgrading the agent version in `openmrs-core` can rename series and require dashboard updates.

+#### Prometheus labels

+Alloy converts OTLP resource attributes into Prometheus labels:

+- `service.name` becomes the `job` label
+- `service.namespace`, if set, prefixes it as `job="<namespace>/<name>"`
+- `service.instance.id`, if set, becomes the `instance` label
+- all other resource attributes land on the `target_info` metric, reachable with a `group_left` join on `(job, instance)`

+This stack sets only `OTEL_SERVICE_NAME`, so the JVM dashboard filters on `job="openmrs-backend"` alone. **If you run more than one backend replica, give each a unique `service.instance.id`** via `OTEL_RESOURCE_ATTRIBUTES` -- otherwise every replica writes to the same series and Prometheus rejects the duplicate samples.

+Metric names follow OpenTelemetry semantic conventions and are translated to Prometheus naming by Alloy, so upgrading the agent version in `openmrs-core` can rename series and require dashboard updates.

 ### Environment variables reference

 | Variable | Default | Description |